raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ## Performance

-The Raspberry Pis in the ESA kits for Astro Pi 2018/19 are Raspberry Pi 3s.
+The Raspberry Pis in the ESA kits for Astro Pi 2019/20 are Raspberry Pi 3s.
 However, the Astro Pis currently on the ISS are the older Raspberry Pi model B+.
-A Raspberry Pi 3 is a new model, and therefore faster and more powerful than a B+.
+A Raspberry Pi 3 is a newer model, and therefore faster and more powerful than a B+.
 You should bear this in mind when writing the code for your experiment: some tasks that need a lot of computing power (e.g. they involve complicated mathematics or the processing of lots of data) will run more slowly on the Astro Pis on the ISS than on the Raspberry Pi in your ESA kit.
 In particular, using Python libraries like `OpenCV` (to process images captured with the Camera Module), or `ephem` (to work out which city the ISS is passing over) will be significantly slower on the Astro Pis.

 See the 'Test your code' section for instructions for creating a test SD card image that is more representative of the performance of the Astro Pis on the ISS.